robertjskelton/robertjskelton.github.io/_posts/2024-08-11-pool-light-replacement.markdown

 ![pool](/images/pool-light/3.jpg)

-For saferty, always work with the power off, and verify with a [power tester pen](https://amzn.to/3ArZeXv) if power is on.
+For safety, always work with the power off, and verify with a [power tester pen](https://amzn.to/3ArZeXv) if power is on.
 My pool light was actually on a sub-panel I had never noticed, so it was not turned off by any of the breakers in my electrical panel.
 I cut and pulled out the old light, then started rebuilding the junction box by my pool.
 It was rusted and ruined and didn't even have a cover.
 This part took me the longest, as I had 1/2" conduit going in to 1" conduit right next to each other.
 It just took a while to build the correct setup for my conduit at Lowes.
 I also painted it green to match the grass, and will plant some flowers or something around it to hide it.

 ![pool](/images/pool-light/4.jpg)
 ![pool](/images/pool-light/6.jpg)